TRAVEL COMMUNICATION UPDATES: Check out the latest Western Montana's Glacier Country travel information.

 Strategy, Resources and Guidelines

-To help our partners communicate accurate and relevant information, we're sharing our wildland communication strategy and resources that Glacier Country Tourism and our partners have drafted and compiled over the past several years.
+To help our partners communicate accurate and relevant information, we're sharing our wildland communication strategy and resources that Western Montana's Glacier Country and our partners have drafted and compiled over the past several years.

 Our wildland fire and smoke communications/messaging plan is broken into three categories: preventive, during and recovery.
 The focus of this is how we respond to the impact it has on our visitors.
 We have created strategy and efforts for each, and tools for you to use: